wrathematics/cvector/README.md

 # cvector

 A dynamic vector written in C99.
 The implementation is header-only, so the "methods" should inline with any decent compiler.
-There is still various size-checking overhead, but the performance should be fairly similar to C++ `vector<double>`.
+There is still various size-checking overhead, but the performance should be fairly similar to C++ `std::vector<double>`.

 Yes I actually needed this for something.